 So there you have it, my psychonaut friends!
 Sure, you can take control of how you feel on a day to day basis by practicing gratitude, meditating, and eating well—but to dramatically influence your neurochemistry on a supremely powerful level, nothing beats harnessing the power of nootropics and cosmetic neurology to operate at your peak potential.

-To learn even more, and discover what I mean by “cosmetic neurology,” you can sign up here for the Ergogenic Health “Cosmetic Neurologoy” Masterclass and save 10% with code BEN.
+To learn even more, and discover what I mean by “cosmetic neurology,” you can sign up here for the Ergogenic Health “Cosmetic Neurology” Masterclass and save 10% with code BENG10.
 In it, you'll discover:

 - How to understand your brain chemicals with a logical and scientific explanation of various neurotransmitters…